-The prison was given an inspection in summer 2014, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in December 2017, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 HM Chief Inspector of Prisons”

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - HMP Spring Hill, Report on an unannounced inspection of HMP Spring Hill (4–15 December 2017)